fluxusfrequency/blog/setting-up-a-clientside-js-project-with-gulp-and-browserify.md

 ### Mocha

-I'm a firm believer in Test-Driven Development, so one of the first things I always do when setting up a project is to make sure I have a working testing framework.
-For clientside unit testing, I like to use `gulp-mocha-phantomjs`.
-We'll need to define a few things in the test folder.
+I'm a Test-Driven Development junkie, so one of the first things I always do when setting up a project is to make sure I have a working testing framework.
+For clientside unit testing, I like to use [gulp-mocha-phantomjs](https://www.npmjs.org/package/gulp-mocha-phantomjs), which we already pulled in above.

-We'll need to create a `test/client/index.html` file for Mocha to load up in the headless PhantomJS browser environment.
-It will pull Mocha in from our `node_modules` folder, require a `build/client-test.js` file (more on this in a minute), then run the scripts:
+Before we can run any tests, we'll need to create a `test/client/index.html` file for Mocha to load up in the headless PhantomJS browser environment.
+It will pull Mocha in from our `node_modules` folder, require `build/client-test.js` (more on this in a minute), then run the scripts:

 ```html
 <!doctype html>